-The coronavirus outbreak has had a drastic impact on K-12 education, severely affecting the 2019/2020 academic year and leaving details and logistics of the 2020/2021 academic year unclear.
+The COVID-19 pandemic has had a drastic impact on K-12 education.
 In response, ISB Education has stepped up with a series of interactive virtual workshops to provide much-needed support for student learning amid the pandemic.

 Since March, more than 500 educators representing every educational district across Washington state have attended ISB Education’s “Systems Are Everywhere” workshops.
-More of these popular workshops are in development for summer and fall.
+More of these popular workshops have been developed for fall and winter.

 “School districts are looking for assistance with distance learning and incorporating science, technology, engineering and math (STEM) into their lesson plans,” said Caroline Kiehle, who co-leads ISB Education.
 “In early March, we realized preparing our educators for a new reality of teaching and learning was a critical need, and we were well positioned to provide these important resources.
 Our education team is acting nimbly to teach K-12 educators how to build systems thinking into their science units.”